Kornelch/ChroTeMoVi/UserManual.md

 If you are unsure about parameters, just change only species specific **(sp)** parameters.
 You can experiment with the rest of parameters (**(mv)** - model specific) later.

-After changing the parameters you should save the modified file.

 To change the parameters you should open file ChroTeMo source file.
 It can be done with any text editor, but it is more comfortable to use any supporting syntax colouring.
+After changing the parameters you should save the modified file.

 Basic parameters of the model are defined in lines from 22 to 36 in block:
 ```
   #************************* PROGRAM PARAMETERS - can be modified *******************************
-    l_arm_c=[7,7,6,6,6,6,4,4,3,3] #length of chromosome's arm before decondensation, seperate by coma
+    l_arm_c=[7,7,6,6,6,6,4,4,3,3] #length of chromosome's arm before decondensation, separated by coma
-    l_arm_d=[37,29,25,20,8,38,30,35,29,20] #length of chromosome's arm after decondensation, separeta by coma
+    l_arm_d=[37,29,25,20,8,38,30,35,29,20] #length of chromosome's arm after decondensation, separated by coma
     chr_pair=5 #number of chromosome pairs
     n_arm=2 #how many arms should be colored (1 or 2)
     n_chr=1 #which pair of chromosome sholud be colored - 0 if none
     n_chr_2=0 #second pair of chromosome which can be colored - 0 if none
-    min_rad_nu=6.8 #minimal radius of nucleus
+    min_rad_nu=6.8 #minimum radius of nucleus
-    max_rad_nu=7 #maksimal radius of nucleus
+    max_rad_nu=7 #maximum radius of nucleus
     min_vol_no=0.05 #minimum occupancy of nucleus by nucleolus
-    max_vol_no=0.15 #maksimum occupancy of nucleus by nucleolus
+    max_vol_no=0.15 #maximum occupancy of nucleus by nucleolus
     rad_bead=0.5 #radius of beads
-    eps_1=0.004 #admissible distance from the beads with the same chromosome
+    eps_1=0.004 #admissible distance from the beads within the same chromosome
-    eps_2=0.05 #admissible distance from the beads with diffrent chromosome
+    eps_2=0.05 #admissible distance from the beads within a different chromosome
-    trsp=1 #transparency of non-colore beads
+    trsp=1 #transparency of non-colored beads
-    multi=1 #chromosome size multiplier
+    multi=1 #bead number multiplier

     #****************** END PROGRAM PARAMETERS *********************************